cyp-chasseray/app-deepfake/README.md

-The simple app and api link to our Deepfake Hunter App.
+The simple app to be opened with Streamit Cloud to give life to our Deepfake Hunter App.